-I have had the opportunity to run a bakery retailing, an in-house minimart and also a pure fmcg manufacturing business.
+I have had the opportunity to run a bakery retailing, an in-house minimart and also a pure FMCG manufacturing business.
 Believe me, these models can break you into pieces because of their high capital outlay.
 Imagine, an opportunity to start a bakery retail shop selling varieties of cake and bread.
 I use this example because of my experience in these markets.
-You need equipment for your daily production, with built ins as required by authorities like electrical infrastructure, water sprinkler, drainage system and what have you.
+You need equipment for your daily production, with built-ins as required by authorities like electrical infrastructure, water sprinkler, drainage system and what have you.

 After planning the production kitchen, depending on the premise’s location, you might need to engage a team of interior designers and contractor for the retail.
-Come on guys, you need a nice ambience to attract the area’s foot traffic to at least, smell your pastries.
+Come on guys, you need a nice ambiance to attract the area’s foot traffic to at least, smell your pastries.
 Make sure you have enough flour, sugar, salt, and other ingredients to produce enough tasty confections to pay for the rental, your bakers’ salary and of course, for your raw material suppliers.

 We’ll incorporate more about both the brick and mortar and online business model as we go along.
-In the meantime, you could use my thought process for your own, if they benefit you as a catalyst to starting something for yourself.
+In the meantime, you could use my thought process for your own, if they benefit you as a catalyst for starting something for yourself.

 2. Look Within Your Own Professional Domain

 You gotta do this even before you throw in your resignation letter.
 You need to feel the pulse of the market first and forget about the business plan.